 So here it is.
 My unfinished multi chapter fic for Loveless.
 Why post this now?
 Why DIDN'T I ever post this back then?
 I guess, at the time, I wanted the entire thing done and edited before putting the "final" version here.
 And I guess, right now, I'm just feeling kind of nostalgic and looking to put all of my writing (good or bad) in one place.
 How about this, if Yun Kōga ever (finally) finishes the manga then I will (finally) finish this story.

 LOVELESS is a perpetually unfinished manga series by Yun Kōga.
 But she did eventually finish Earthian!

 Title: Call Me Anytime (Part 1, Part 2, Part 3, Part 4)

 Note: When I started this I had no idea where it was going, and I still don't.
 So.
 Fair warning.
 This also needs a trigger warning

-because Ritsuka is an underaged abuse victim and Soubi is a creep and abuse survivor, canonically.
+because Ritsuka is an underaged abuse victim and Soubi is a creep and abuse survivor who hasn't done enough processing on his own trauma and is repeating those patterns with Ritsuka, canonically.
 PART ONE